 Step 4: On the day of the test

 Present Identification - You will be required to present an acceptable form of identification such as an original, current (valid) ID issued by a city/state/federal government agency or your school.
+The name on your identification card must match your name on your test registration.
 Note: School ID must be in hard plastic card format.
 Paper or electronic formats are NOT acceptable.

 The Institutional ACT consists of one English 45-minute section with 75 questions.
 This portion measures the examinees understanding of the conventions of standard written English (punctuation, grammar and usage, and sentence structure) and rhetorical skills (strategy, organization, and style).
 Spelling, vocabulary, and rote recall of rules of grammar are not tested.